mortang2410/dotfiles/README.md

   some plugins like  LanguageClient must decide to run in nvim mode or vim mode (otherwise just reinstall them).

 - The programs themselves: vim/nvim, tmux, zsh, urxvt, weechat, mpv, ranger.
-If the guide does not mention how to install something, you can just use `apt` to install it.
+  Usually we just need to use `apt` for installation.
 Some require more attention, and this guide will talk about them.

 -  In particular, vim needs to be up-to-date, and obviously compiled with support for python3, ruby and all that jazz (sadly in Ubuntu